corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/network-reqs.md

 ### Flag days

 Network parameters are distributed alongside the network map in a separate file stored locally by each node.

-From time to time the Corda Network Operator (R3) will need to update parameters, for example if a new notary is added.
+From time to time the Corda network operator will need to update these parameters; for example, if a new notary is added.

 The current update process is a three step operation: